Amaz (gamer): Hearthstone

 Chan was the first member of Team Liquid's Hearthstone division.
 In the Blizzard 2014 Stream Awards, Chan won the "Best Hearthstone Streamer in 2014" award in the poll categories.
 He came in second place for "Most Active Chat" and fifth place for "Highest Mean Viewership" for overall Blizzard games on Twitch.
 In November 2014, Chan formed Team Archon after leaving Team Liquid.
 He immediately signed the Blizzcon 2014 November Hearthstone world champion James "Firebat" Kostesich.

-Amaz commentated the 2015 Hearthstone World Championship along with his colleagues Kripparrian and Frodan.
+Chan commentated the 2015 Hearthstone World Championship along with his colleagues Kripparrian and Frodan.

 Chan voice acted some of the Blackrock Mountain expansion cards for Hearthstones Cantonese and Taiwanese languages.

-On September 6, 2016, Amaz left Team Archon, which he created, and joined NRG eSports.
+On September 6, 2016, Chan left Team Archon, which he created, and joined NRG eSports.

-Amaz produced the Amaz Team League Championships (ATLC), later called "the most successful third-party tournament in Hearthstone."
-On October 31, 2016, Amaz started a Kickstarter for ATLC 2, but cancelled it after two weeks due to insufficient funding.
+Chan produced the Amaz Team League Championships (ATLC), later called "the most successful third-party tournament in Hearthstone."
+On October 31, 2016, Chan started a Kickstarter for ATLC 2, but cancelled it after two weeks due to insufficient funding.